jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

     (i) to be placed in any residence:
     (ii) to be placed in any school or other institution that provides care or training or physical or mental health care:
     (iii) to undertake employment or any training for employment:
-  (c) the chief executive (acting through his or her delegate), may arrange for the child or young person to live temporarily with the parents or guardians or other person previously having the care of the child or young person or with any other person, on such terms and conditions as the delegate may specify:
+  (c) the chief executive (acting through the chief executive’s delegate), may arrange for the child or young person to live temporarily with the parents or guardians or other person previously having the care of the child or young person or with any other person, on such terms and conditions as the delegate may specify:
-  (d) the chief executive (acting through his or her delegate), may at any time cancel any arrangement made under paragraph (b) or paragraph (c) and, after any such cancellation, may remove the child or young person to a residence or to such other place as the delegate may decide, using such force as is reasonably necessary for that purpose.
+  (d) the chief executive (acting through the chief executive’s delegate), may at any time cancel any arrangement made under paragraph (b) or paragraph (c) and, after any such cancellation, may remove the child or young person to a residence or to such other place as the delegate may decide, using such force as is reasonably necessary for that purpose.
 (2) For the purpose of removing any child or young person pursuant to subsection (1)﻿(d), a delegate may enter and search any dwellinghouse, building, aircraft, ship, carriage, vehicle, premises, or place, with or without assistance and by force if necessary.
 (3) A delegate exercising any powers under subsection (2) shall, on first entering any dwelling house, building, aircraft, ship, carriage, vehicle, premises, or place, and, if requested, at any subsequent time—
   (a) produce evidence of identity; and